donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/bouchard.jpg" alt="Bouchard" width="200px"/>

-I have not had the chance to read it yet, but I will, hopefully.
+I have not had the chance to read it in any depth yet, but I will soon, hopefully.

 ### Biology